LightningX VPN Logo

 WireGuard is a newer VPN protocol.
 Unlike older protocols like L2TP and OpenVPN, WireGuard is lightweight and uses state-of-the-art encryption.
 It is easy to set up, efficient, and secure, making it a favorite among VPN providers and technology enthusiasts.

 We recommend that you use a VPN protocol that is safer and more efficient than L2TP.
-LightningX VPN uses encryption protocols such as Shadowsocks and WireGuard, which can protect your data more securely and ensure fast and stable speed.
+LightningX VPN uses encryption protocols such as Shadowsocks and WireGuard, which can protect your data more securely and ensure fast and stable speeds.

 OpenVPN